Wtorek Izsak first learned how to use a conductor at the age of eight.

 Izsak looked away with balled fists.
 “You know the answer to that.”

-“You’re a Conjurer, aren’t you?”
+“You’re a Conjuror, aren’t you?”
 Gabrielle had interjected, pointing lazily to his gloved hands.
 “Don’t you want to see a world where they pay you to conjure a stuffed animal instead of a weapon?”

 Izsak had choked on his soup.
 “A stuffed animal?”

 “Yeah,” Gabrielle affirmed.
 “This war is going to end within our lifetimes, and because it’s such a mess, they’re probably going to put a policing organization in place to clean things up afterwards.
-And that organization is going to control what the future is going to look like.
+That organization is going to control what the future is going to look like.
 People are going to abuse that power, definitely.
 Still, Izsak, that organization is going to be my ticket to bring order to this continent.
-Conjurers that conjure stuffed animals instead of weapons—that’s the future I want to see.”
+Conjurors that conjure stuffed animals instead of weapons—that’s the future I want to see.”

 Izsak frowned.
 “You sound like a villain, you know.”

+“How did that make you think ‘villain’ instead of ‘hero’…?”
 Gabrielle shrugged.
 “If I’m the villain, do you mind being my minion?”

 Izsak considered this.
 “Can’t I be co-villain?”